The Skellig Islands

 From this point on, the history of Skellig is very much a Christian one.
 The amazingly well-preserved monastic settlements still intact on Skellig Michael, date back to as early as the 6th Century.

 Skelligs Rock Ecology

-Small Skellig, as the second island is known, is the second largest gannet colony in the world.
+Little Skellig, as the second island is known, is the second largest gannet colony in the world.
 Other species such as cormorant, and varieties of gull also inhabit the island.
-Skellig Michael itself is home to a wide variety of birdlife including the iconic puffin who is strongly associated with the rocks.
+Skellig Michael itself is home to a wide variety of bird life including the iconic puffin who is strongly associated with the rocks.

 Most recent estimates put the puffin population at around 4,000 and, if you want to see them, it’s best to come as early in the season as you can as they migrate off the island by early June.

 Your other option is to visit the nearby Skelligs Experience heritage centre.
 The centre is open from April until November and provides a comprehensive overview of all aspects of the Skelligs.
 You can buy Skelligs memorabilia at the gift shop or watch the specially produced Skelligs video.

 For those who are interested in learning more about the Skellig, we recommend Des Lavelle’s ‘The Skellig Story’ which is a wonderful guide to the history, folklore and wildlife of the islands written by a man who has spent more time studying the Skelligs than any other.

 For a deeper investigation of the historical and religious context that inspired the monks, as well as an evocative and factually accurate imagining of their day to day life, Geoffrey Moorehouse’s Sun Dancing: Life in a medieval Irish monastery and how Celtic spirituality influenced the world is very illuminating.

 We can also highly recommend Skelligs Chocolates who produce exceedingly good chocolate in their factory in St. Finian’s Bay, at the other side of the mountain from Portmagee.